If you need help to complete the online form, there is a telephone helpline service.

 *Calls cost no more than calls to geographic (01 and 02) numbers and must be included in inclusive minutes and discount schemes in the same way.
 Calls from landlines are typically charged up to 10p per minute; calls from mobiles typically cost between 3p and 40p per minute.
 Calls from landlines and mobiles are included in free call packages.

-However, there may be circumstances where it is acceptable or necessary for a charity to be in touch with you for other reasons, such as:
+There may be circumstances where a charity needs to be in touch with you for other reasons, such as:

 No username and password is required to use the service.
-Anyone can access the website at any time.
 Each time you submit a request through the FPS, you will be asked to enter your personal information.
 Charities can then search their database and remove you from their direct marketing campaigns as requested.
-All personal information entered into the FPS website will be secure and confidential.

-The website is currently set up so that you can select up to three charities in any one visit.
+You can select up to 3 charities in any one visit.

-If you would like to stop communications with more than three charities, you can submit a new request by returning to the home page of the FPS website.
+If you would like to stop communications with more than 3 charities, you need to submit a new request.
 For each visit, you will be asked to enter core personal information so that the selected charities can search their database and remove you.
+Alternatively you can stop upto 20 charities at once by calling 0300 3033 517

 If you continue to receive further communications and/or wish to complain, please refer to FAQ 10a.